docusign/code-examples-node/README.md

 1. Create a developer sandbox account on developers.docusign.com if you don't already have one.
 2. Create a new API key in the Admin panel: https://admindemo.docusign.com/api-integrator-key, take note of the public key.
+3. Set a redirect URI of `http://localhost:5000/ds/callback` as mentioned in the installation steps above for the API key you make in step 2.
-3. Generate an RSA keypair in the administrator console on the DocuSign developer sandbox and copy the private key to a secure location.
+4. Generate an RSA keypair in the administrator console on the DocuSign developer sandbox and copy the private key to a secure location.
-4.  * Copy the the file **config/appsettings.example.json** to **config/appsettings.json** with the Integration Key and other settings, NOTE, your IDE may automatically insert indentation spaces... delete those automatically formatted strings as they will break your RSA private key.

-     *or*

-   * Create and export environment variables for the settings.
-     See the **config/appsettings.example.json** file
-     for the names of the environment variables.
+5. Create a new file in your repo source folder named **private.key**, and paste in that copied RSA private key, then save it.

-5. Update the file **config/appsettings.json** and include the newly created API key from step 2 as well as your account user id GUID which is also found on the Admin panel: `https://admindemo.docusign.com/api-integrator-key`.
+6. Update the file **config/appsettings.json** and include the newly created API key from step 2 as well as your account user id GUID which is also found on the Admin panel: `https://admindemo.docusign.com/api-integrator-key`.

 From there you should be able to run the launcher using **npm start** then selecting **JSON Web Token** when authenticaing your account.